 The Levelling Layer appears if your CNC controller supports the surface measuring of working pieces.
-This is the case for the CNC 750 from vhf.
+This is the case for the vhf CNC 750.

 In this case you can create a rectangle on this layer, which defines the area of measurement.